CumulusNetworks/docs/content/nvue-reference/Set-and-Unset-Commands/BGP.md

 ## <h>nv set vrf \<vrf-id\> router bgp neighbor \<neighbor-id\> address-family l2vpn-evpn prefix-limits warning-threshold</h>

-Configures when to generate a warning syslog message.
-This is a percentage of the maximum inbound prefix limit.
+Configures when to generate a warning syslog message and bring down the BGP session (if `warning-only` is set to `off`) when the number of BGP prefixes from the neighbor exceeds a percentage of the maximum limit.
+For example, if the maximum prefix limit is 3 and the warning threshold is 60, the switch generates a warning message when the number of BGP prefixes from the BGP neighbor is more than 60 percent of 20 (12 prefixes).
 You can set a value between 0 and 100.

 ### Command Syntax